JetBrains/teamcity-sdk-docs/topics/external-storage-implementation-guide.md

 TeamCity can also deliver artifacts of one build to another build with the help of [Artifacts dependencies](https://www.jetbrains.com/help/teamcity/?Artifact+Dependencies).
 Artifact dependency configuration includes the source build settings (build configuration, version), artifact patterns for matching the source build artifacts, and destination paths on the target agent.
 Downloaded artifact dependencies are cached on build agents to reduce the download time.

 Build artifacts also contain a number of [internal artifacts](https://www.jetbrains.com/help/teamcity/?Build+Artifact#BuildArtifact-HiddenArtifacts).
-They include (but not limited to) build logs, build properties, coverage reports, etc. These artifacts are required for TeamCity features to function properly, and unless specified explicitly, they are not removed by clean\-up and not downloaded as dependencies.
+They include (but not limited to) build logs, build properties, coverage reports, etc. These artifacts are required for TeamCity features to function properly, and unless specified explicitly, they are not removed by clean-up and not downloaded as dependencies.

 Build artifacts can be cleaned up according to [Cleanup Rules](https://www.jetbrains.com/help/teamcity/?Clean-Up#Clean-Up-ProjectClean-upRules).